 Those who know this man say he is in fact a quiet man.
 One who has taken seriously his role in public service.
 His reputation bears the fruit of being a problem solver; someone who gets people to come together to talk calmly about issues they openly don’t agree on.
 He’s a family man who loves kids and actually goes to where they gather without publicity to read to them, encouraging them to think about what they might want to do with their lives, their dreams.
-He never breaks a promise and sincerely believes that being involved in public service is a privilege and a 24-7 responsibility for all elected office holders.
+He never breaks a promise and sincerely believes that being involved in public service, like the one on this weblink, is a privilege and a 24-7 responsibility for all elected office holders.

 In 1990, James (Jim) Merritt began his journey as one of the youngest to be sworn in as an Indiana State Senator.

 “Looking back on that day at just 31 years of age, I realize now how innocent I was at that time.
 There are a certain amount of bells and whistles that can indeed be distracting in public life.
 If you keep your feet planted and your actions based on what really matters, you can get things accomplished for the people who elected you to serve them,” he said reflectively.